ZenexHubScript/Zenex-hub/README.md

 (Features for V1)

+🔴 Closed source

+🔴 Closet Mode

-🔴 Script hub Version no updates
+🔴 Script hub Version has updates

 🔴 No errors and everything fully working